 Akan is a language that is prevalent among the people of Ghana.
 At least 30% of Ghana’s population is able to speak this language fluently.
 However, it is more dominant in the south where it is spoken by 58% of the population.
 The language is also known as Fante and has several dialects.
-Akan’s popular dilects include the Asante and the Akuapem that are also referred to as the Twi language.
+Akan’s popular dialects include the Asante and the Akuapem that is also referred to as the Twi language.
 The third is Fante.
 The three dialects have different orthographies but are mutually intelligible even though each has different written forms.
-To solve this issue however, the orthography committee responsible for the development of the Akan language combined the dialects to form a common orthography with about 20,000 words.
+To solve this issue, however, the orthography committee responsible for the development of the Akan language combined the dialects to form a common orthography with about 20,000 words.
 This was also done to ease communication in primary schools since this language is used to give instructions in classes.

 Twi Language and Dialect in Ghana – What You Need to Know

 The Akan vernaculars have about 14 to 15 vowels.
-Of the 15 vowels four or five are tense vowels with advanced tongue retraction (ATR), another five are considered ‘Lax’ vowels and have the retracted tongue root.
+Of the 15 vowels, four or five are tense vowels with advanced tongue retraction (ATR), another five are considered ‘Lax’ vowels and have the retracted tongue root.
 The ‘Lax’ vowels are also represented by the 7 vowel orthography though not comprehensively.
-The last case of the vowels are the nasal vowels which also are also five number.
+The last case of the vowels are the nasal vowels which also are also five in number.

-Like in any other language, the phonetic pitches of either of the tones depends on a particular situation and environment that they are used in.
+Like in any other language, the phonetic pitches of either of the tones depend on the particular situation and environment that they are used in.
 The various tones are lowered after the other tones to give a gradually lowering tone that is also called tone terracing.
-This gives the speaker a unique feel and helps to make the same words have different meaning if pronounced at different tones.
+This gives the speaker a unique feel and helps to make the same words have different meanings if pronounced in different tones.
 High tones /H/ have a similar pitch as a /H/ or an /M/ that comes before it and has a similar tone.
 Remember this is because as stated earlier, the starting syllable has only a /H/ or /L/ tone.
-In the same sense medium pitch is has a lower pitch in the /L/ range.
+In the same sense, the medium pitch has a lower pitch in the /L/ range.

 Note that after the first noticeable syllable of a given clause, usually the /H/ tone, there is a down step.
-Learning many languages can be very important even though one might not know where or when they might be able to apply it, it is always better to be fore armed than to be surprised and not have the necessary equipment.
-More over it is always fun to learn something new especially if it is a language.
-The challenge that is placed by the Akan language is precisely why it should be one you should learn especially if you are the kind that embraces challenges.
+Learning many languages can be very important, and even though one might not know where or when they might be able to use them, it is always better to be forearmed than to be surprised and not have the necessary equipment.
+Moreover, it is always fun to learn something new especially if it is a language.
+The challenge that is placed by the Akanor Twi language is precisely why it should be one you should learn especially if you are the kind that embraces challenges.
 As much as you need far more information this would be a good place to start practicing and get your groove going.